nottinghamcollege/HTML-Email-Boilerplate-Redux/README.md

 As well as creating a solid foundation for any email campaign, our boilerplate also focuses on the following areas:

+* Customisation of an email boilerplate that suits your needs
-* Forcing the document mode (edge) for Internet Explorer based clients
+* Forcing the document mode for Internet Explorer based clients
 * CSS3 support in the native mail client on Windows Phone 8 and above (POP3/IMAP)
 * Scaling images correctly in Outlook 2010 and 2013 when using DPI scaling factors greater than 96 DPI (100%)
 * Improved Windows Phone 7/8/8.1 compatibility